victorpopkov/cask-tools/README.md

 ...
 ```

 > The `-a/--all` option shows casks even if those are updated.
-The `-c/--checkpoints` validate appcast checkpoints.
+The `-c/--checkpoints` validates appcast checkpoints.

 ```bash
 $ cd ~/path/to/homebrew-cask/Casks